 Explores the historical events and social contexts that led to this emigration from Canada, including Mennonite resistance to the changes in public schools legislation in Manitoba and Saskatchewan in 1916 and 1917

 Highlights the economic, environmental, and cultural challenges of settlement in Mexico and the adaptation of traditional forms of Mennonite community life to this new setting

 Examines the transformation of Mennonite group identity in western Canada, the dispersion of Mennonites throughout Latin America, and the return migration of these “Kanadier” Mennonites to Canada, which continues today

 On tour through 2023 and 2024

 The “Leaving Canada” exhibit will tour museums, galleries, and community sites in Manitoba, Saskatchewan, Alberta, British Columbia, and Ontario.
-The tour schedule will be published soon.
+The schedule for 2023 follows:

 Information for exhibitors